manikyaswathi/harp/README.md

 1. **Generating and Preparing Training Data:** This module automatically and systematically generates comprehensive, diverse "scaled-down(SD)" and limited, selective "full-scale(FS)" runs with minimal human intervention.
 We use Cheetah (https://github.com/CODARcode/cheetah) to execute the target application with the pre-defined data generation configurations (SD and FS) to generate the history-of-runs training data.
 2. **Building Regression Models:** This module standardizes and prepares the data, trains the selected off-the-shelf regression models with the appropriate hyper-parameters, and stores them for inference.
 In this phase, the data generated in the first phase is processed to train regression models.
 Redundant features are eliminated, outliers are removed, and features are transformed to reduce the dimensionality before training the regression models.
 3. **Selecting Appropriate Prediction Model:** This module selects the most appropriate regression model from a pool of trained models from phase 2 with respect to a given policy and target application
+Note: the framework id built on TensorFlow Framework.

 <!--  ![Application Folder Structure and Files](Documents/Folder_Structure.png) -->